Now that you’ve read Installation and installed Ansible, it’s time to dig in and get started with some commands.

 If a host is reinstalled and has a different key in ‘known_hosts’, this will result in an error message until corrected.
 If a host is not initially in ‘known_hosts’ this will result in prompting for confirmation of the key, which results in an interactive experience if using Ansible, from say, cron.
 You might not want this.

-If you wish to disable this behavior and understand the implications, you can do so by editing /etc/ansible/ansible.cfg or ~/.ansible.cfg:
+If you understand the implications and wish to disable this behavior, you can do so by editing /etc/ansible/ansible.cfg or ~/.ansible.cfg:

 [defaults] host_key_checking = False